radicazz/slang/README.md

 # csnake

-An epic cross-platform snake game made with C & SDL.
+An cross-platform snake game made with C99 & SDL3.

 ## Requirements